RajalakshmiGit-hub/MarkdownDocumentation/Fetch Aircraft Types API Documentation.md

 # **API to Fetch Different Types of Aircraft** -- ***API Documentation***

 Data about various aircraft types may be obtained using the aircraft type endpoint of the Aviationstack api.
-(Aviationstack API)
 ### **URL**
 #### GET https://api.aviationstack.com/v1/aircraft\_types?access\_key=YOUR\_ACCESS\_KEY
 ### **Query Parameters**